Gaius-Augustus/BRAKER/README.md

     ```
     The source `b2h` in the second column and the source tag `src=E` in the last column are essential for BRAKER to determine whether a hint has been generated from RNA-Seq data.

 It is also possible to provide RNA-Seq sets in different ways for the same BRAKER run, any combination of above options is possible.
-It is not recommended to provide RNA-Seq data with `--hints` if you run BRAKER in ETPmode (RNA-Seq *and* protein data), because GeneMark-ETP+ won't use these hints!
+It is not recommended to provide RNA-Seq data with `--hints` if you run BRAKER in ETPmode (RNA-Seq *and* protein data), because GeneMark-ETP won't use these hints!

 ### BRAKER with protein data